Eagle Ridge Academy: Theatre

-School Newspaper
+School newspaper

 The Academy's official student-run publication, The Citizen, was founded by then-freshmen Erik Teder and Muthu Meenakshisundaram.
 It was originally an all-print publication, moving online in response to COVID-19.

-School Board
+School board

-The Eagle Ridge Academy School Board has eleven seats.
-The Executive Director, currently Jason Ulbrich, is a non-voting ex-officio member.
-Five are for parents or community members (of which, at least one must be a parent and one must be a community member) and six are reserved for teachers.
+The Eagle Ridge Academy School Board has seven seats.
+The Executive Director is a non-voting ex-officio member.
+Of the seven members, at least one must be a parent, one must be a teacher, and one must be a community member, but Eagle Ridge's updated bylaws specify that no group may hold a clear majority.
+In practice, three parents, three teachers, and one community member have been elected, but other configurations are possible.
 Each person is elected to a two-year term, but elections are held every year so the Board is a continuous body.